UK-BIS-Analysis/trademap/sources.md

 Note that the two are not the same and are not interchangeable, the partner areas including areas that are not reporters (e.g. "Eastern Europe nep")

-### classificationHS.json
+### classificationHS.json and classificationEB02.json

 The UN Comtrade documentation offers a [classificationHS.json](http://comtrade.un.org/data/cache/classificationHS.json) file which includes AG6 level of detail.
 A filtered down version of this JSON file has been generated: ```classificationHS_AG2.json``` to include only AG2 level of detail.
 If the UN provide a similar file in the future then it will be preferred to link directly to their version (pending CORS is allowed).

 The filtered version was generated using a Nodejs command line script available in ```data/utilities/commodities_filter.js```.
 Usage details are included in the comments within the script.

+For sevices the classification in EBOPS2002 is available [here](https://comtrade.un.org/data/cache/classificationEB02.json) and has been downloaded and included in the package.

 ### isoCodes.xls and isoCodes.csv